Pursuant Announces Inaugural Forty Over Forty Award Program

 Pursuant

 Founded in 2001, Pursuant is a leading fundraising and marketing agency, serving the nonprofit sector, through direct response, digital, and analytics.
-Powered by our GivingDNA platform, we extend an organization's impact by allowing more people to experience
+Powered by our GivingDNA platform, we extend an organization's impact by allowing more people to experience the joy of giving.
+Experience the difference. www.pursuant.com

 Merkel RMG